 If more-intense workouts are your thing, strive for a weekly total of 75 to 150 minutes.
 Physical inactivity is linked to a number of cancers, including colon, female breast and endometrial (lining of the uterus) cancers.

 2. Avoid alcohol

-Alcohol consumption is the cause of at least seven different types of cancer, including cancer of the pharynx, larynx and liver.
-Because of this, the ACS says “it is best not to drink alcohol.”
+The ACS says when it comes to cancer prevention, “it is best not to drink alcohol.”
 Those who choose to drink should have no more than one drink per day for women and two drinks per day for men.